-The global Coronavirus outbreak has affected every business in the corporate market and forced many organizations to get creative in an attempt to provide clients with the services they expect.
+The global Coronavirus outbreak has affected every business in the corporate market and forced many organizations to get creative to provide clients with the services they expect.

 For law firms, this means moving towards providing service online.
 After all, legal disputes, injunctions, divorces, and other practices never stop.

-For law firms that are unsure of how to take their services online, JustLegal Marketing has prepared a helpful guide.
+For law firms unsure of how to take their services online, JustLegal Marketing has prepared a helpful guide.

 Keep Your Clients Updated

-Clients will need reassurance that your law firm is still open during the pandemic and able to offer them the services they require.
-Use your social media presence to reach out to a wide range of clients and followers, so that they know that they can rely on you during this crisis.
+Clients will need reassurance that your law firm is still open during the pandemic and can offer them the services they require.
+Use your social media presence to reach out to a wide range of clients and followers so that they know that they can rely on you during this crisis.
 Provide compassionate posts that show that your legal office has dedicated itself to more than just selling its services.
-Remember to offer kind words of support to your followers as well as factual information, so that you show your law firm in the best possible light.
+Remember to offer kind words of support to your followers and factual information so that you show your law firm in the best possible light.

 Create A Presentable Backdrop For Videos

-If your office is unable to stay open during the crisis, then you need to set up a presentable backdrop for any video conferences that you may have to host.
+If your office cannot stay open during the crisis, you need to set up a presentable backdrop for any video conferences that you may have to host.
 If you’re working from home, try to create a neutral background that won’t distract clients.
-Tidy away any paperwork that you have stored behind you, so that your room looks presentable and you don’t compromise client confidentiality.
-If you have been unable to set up a dedicated workspace, then try to hide any traces of your personal life, such as your bed, clothes, and seating area.
+Tidy away any paperwork you have stored behind you so that your room looks presentable and you don’t compromise client confidentiality.
+If you have not set up a dedicated workspace, try to hide any traces of your personal life, such as your bed, clothes, and seating area.
 Instead, use a plain wall as a backdrop to show yourself to be a consummate, reliable professional.

-Try to keep pets, children, and any other members of your household away from your workspace while you’re hosting a video call to make yourself look professional.
+Try to keep pets, children, and any other household members away from your workspace while you’re hosting a video call to make yourself look professional.
 Talk to any adult members of your family before you make the call so that they can keep dependants occupied and quiet during your video conference.
-If you are caring for pets or children alone, then try to distract them with toys or activities while you communicate with clients.
-If this is impossible, then reschedule your video call for a more convenient time, so that your clients receive your full attention.
+If you care for pets or children alone, try to distract them with toys or activities while communicating with clients.
+If this is impossible, then reschedule your video call for a more convenient time so that your clients receive your full attention.

 Improve Your Cybersecurity

-Now that you are providing your services online, you will need to ensure that all of your devices are secure.
+Now that you are providing your services online, you must ensure that your devices are secure.
 Where possible, provide your staff with dedicated work devices such as mobile phones, laptops, and tablets.
 Allowing your employees to use personal equipment could lead to security breaches, as they might not be as vigilant about updating their software and antivirus solutions on their own devices.
-Provide dedicated work technology and offer your team guidance on how to use it safely, so that your clients’ confidential data is secure at all times.
+Provide dedicated work technology and offer your team guidance on how to use it safely so that your client’s confidential data is secure at all times.